ac0d3r/ac0d3r.github.io/backup/A Simple Guide to Writing Windows Shellcode.md

 In Windows, applications cannot directly access system calls.
 Instead, they use functions from the Windows API (WinAPI), which are stored in DLLs such as `kernel32.dll`, `advapi32.dll`, `gdi32.dll`, etc. `ntdll.dll` and `kernel32.dll` are especially important, as every process imports them.

-Here is the program I wrote, [nothing_to_do](https://github.com/ac0d3r/0xpe/blob/master/shellcode/nothing_to_do.cpp), using [listdlls](https://docs.microsoft.com/en-us/sysinternals/downloads/listdlls) to list the imported DLLs:
+Here is the program I wrote, called [nothing_to_do](https://github.com/ac0d3r/0xpe/blob/master/shellcode/nothing_to_do.cpp).
+I used [listdlls](https://docs.microsoft.com/en-us/sysinternals/downloads/listdlls) to list the imported DLLs.

 ![image](https://github.com/user-attachments/assets/b1cb2274-5d78-412b-a578-03fa5b80621e)